How to help a hoarder

 Hoarding and squalor are complex conditions that can pose safety risks to the individual, household occupants, pets and neighbours.
 Dr Andrew Gleason from the Department of Consultation Liaison Psychiatry at the Concord Repatriation General Hospital in Sydney examines the diagnosis and treatment of hoarding and squalor.
 A multiservice, multidisciplinary approach is often required which may include cognitive behavioural therapy for hoarding disorder and potentially some medicines.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-The URL will go live after the embargo ends.
+Research NPS MedicineWise, Web page The URL will go live after the embargo ends.

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.